Craft Businesses that Make Money

 As I mentioned above, it’s extremely important to have your own website and blog.
 A website helps you reach far more people than you ever would selling to shops, or at art and craft fairs.

 There are also numerous creative themes available for creative bloggers, and you don’t need to learn or know code.
-I personally use (and love) The Genesis Framework.
+I personally use (and love)the Restored 316 Kadence themes.
 My theme is responsive across all devices, which is super important.
 It also enables me to host my own Online Shop.

 Social Media for Creatives